BRAIN HEALTH LAB

 At Carlson Lab, we believe that the best solutions come from the people who are most affected by the problem.
 We have dedicated our lives to working with these communities — providing whatever support they need in order to unlock their potential.
 We want all individuals to envision their goals and realize they have the ability to make their dreams a reality.

 Dr. Dana Eldreth joined the lab as a Research Associate Faculty!

-Dr. Carlson recieved a $1.4 million grant from the Department of Defense to implement Bandit the Dolphin for people recovering from traumatic brain injuries (TBIs).
+Dr. Carlson received a grant from the Department of Defense to implement Bandit the Dolphin for people recovering from traumatic brain injuries (TBIs).